Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Sometimes, comments may disappear from your custom post types after switching to Disqus.
 This happens when your comments aren’t migrated properly, but thankfully there’s a quick and easy fix.

-In this article, we’ll show you how to disable the Disqus comment system on custom post types in WordPress.
+In this article, we will show you how to disable the Disqus comment system on custom post types in WordPress.

 In the past, we experimented with using the Disqus comment system on WPBeginner.
-However, we quickly switched back to the built-in WordPress comment system.
+However, we quickly switched back to the default WordPress comments.

-If you’re still using Disqus to manage and moderate comments in WordPress, then one solution is to import these comments manually.
+If you are still using Disqus to manage and moderate comments in WordPress, then one solution is to import these comments manually.
 However, this can take a lot of time and effort, particularly if your custom posts have a lot of comments.

 Thankfully, there is a faster workaround for Disqus users.
 With that in mind, let’s see how you can quickly and easily disable Disqus for custom post types.